pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---directives.md

 With the option `-split-bin` all sections generate their own `file_section.bin`.

+### PHASE expression ...
+DEPHASE

+Assemble a group of code at the current position, but resolve all the addresses as if `ORG expression` had been called.
+Allows code to be stored at an address and to be copied by the runtime to another address.

 ### PUBLIC|XDEF|XLIB name,...

 Declares symbols as exported from the current module.
 These symbols are available to be used from other modules by declaring them `EXTERN` and the references are resolved during linking.

+### SECTION name

+Starts a new section with the given `name`.

+Sections allow the code to be mapped to the target architecture memory map by the linker.
+The linker lays out the sections in the order it sees them in the object modules being linked, and joins together code from different modules with the same section name.
+It considers the `ORG` and `ALIGN` attributes of the section when laying out the code in the memory map.

+A C-compiler may define a set of sections in its `crt` (e.g. `text`, `data` and `bss`).
+As long as the `crt` module is first in the list of linked object modules, then all the text, data and bss object code will be laid together in that order.

+### UNDEFINE name,...

+Removes the definition of a set of symbols, if they exist.